 “Security problems of healthcare businesses are commonplace,” said Haller.
 “But spotting issues takes time and system access – it can’t be effectively done through basic penetration testing alone.”
 Equally as important as the system security is the governance and process around managing cybersecurity risk, which can be harder to identify during compressed diligence timelines.”

-More than a quarter of respondents (27%) also said they were dissatisfied with the IT due diligence in their recent M&A transactions.
+More than a quarter of respondents (27%) also said they were dissatisfied with the IT due diligence in their recent M&A transactions in healthcare.
 Increasingly, acquirers are also looking for – and not always getting – input from advisors about the upside potential of a company’s IT systems in the diligence process, instead of just analysis of the weaknesses.
 This underlines the fact that, in many cases, the quality of a target’s technology can make or break its ability to grow successfully post-close.

-When buyers are targeting healthcare deals, the top cybersecurity issues respondents said they watch for at potential acquisitions are a lack of personnel with deep knowledge of cybersecurity (54%) and vulnerability to insider breaches (48%).
+When buyers are targeting healthcare merger and acquisition deals, the top cybersecurity issues respondents said they watch for at potential acquisitions are a lack of personnel with deep knowledge of cybersecurity (54%) and vulnerability to insider breaches (48%).
 Provider roll-ups, for example— in which many small practices, each with their own individual IT systems, are combined — can yield big cybersecurity challenges.

 “Without question, the biggest issue we see in provider roll-ups is security, whether that’s safeguarding protected health information (PHI) or credit card data,” said Haller.
 “All these clinics have some ability to accept payment for co- pays, but they don’t all have a good sense of what they’re supposed to be doing to protect both types of data.”